DrFelder/ppr-documentation/SRS.md

 The user has to type an email and a password combination and click on create new account.
 He will be directed to his profile page, where he will be able to edit it.
 ##### Pre Condition
-The website is shown in the browser
+- The user can access the website
 ##### Normal Flow of Operations
 - A form will open, username and password will be entered
 - An insert query will be sent to the database